plumenetwork/contracts/plume/src/lst/README.md

-- Interfaces and wiring
-  - Fix `plume/src/lst/interfaces/IPlumeStaking.sol` to mirror the diamond (remove unused `updateValidator(...)` to avoid selector mismatches).
-  - Keep all calls via this interface; no changes to staking contracts.

 - Bucketized bus model (LST-only)
   - Add `StakerBucket` (minimal ownable contract) that can stake/unstake/withdraw/restake with the diamond and forwards withdrawals to `stPlumeMinter`.